Information Technology

 X-Wing

 In the second phase you solve the puzzle.
-Again, you click on a cell to insert a number.
-Now, you cannot delete the number, but you can "undo" (and "redo") your move.
-This guarantees that you delete numbers in the opposite order than you entered them which is important for various solution strategies.
-You recognize the last entered cell by a gray color - this cell will be cleared when you press the Undo button.
+Click on an empty cell to insert a number using the methods described above.
+Now, you cannot delete a number directly, but you can "undo" (and "redo") your input.
+This guarantees that you delete numbers in the opposite order as you entered them which is important for various solution strategies.

-The check box Show Candidates (or the key combination Ctrl c) toggles between the normal view and the "Candidate View".
+The button Show Candidates toggles between the normal view and the "Candidate View".
 The candidates are the values that can still be entered in a cell without violating the Sudoku constraints.
 One of the candidates is the solution value.
-Candidates can be edited: pressing a number key together with the Ctrl- or Alt-key toggles the presence of a candidate value (in the Candidate View).
-This feature supports the application of advanced solution strategies.
-You can still enter cell values in the Candidates View by pressing the respective key.
+Candidates are automatically recomputed during the game.

 Commands